 High-speed passenger rail is all the rage, but when it comes to electrification of America’s freight trains there’s almost total silence.
 Yet Europe and Russia have electrified freight trains, so why not here?

-This turned out to be harder to find out than I expected.
-There are few peer-reviewed, railroad conference, congressional hearings, industry magazines, life cycle analyses, energy returned on invested, government agency, or books and journal articles within the University of California library system on freight electrification in America.
+I had to do a lot of research to reach this conclusion, because there are few peer-reviewed, railroad conference, congressional hearings, industry magazines, life cycle analyses, energy returned on invested, government agency, or books and journal articles within the University of California library system on freight electrification in America.

 But it soon became clear, that extremely high capital costs, return on investment, and limited grid and generating capacity are the main reasons freight rail hasn’t been electrified in the United States (AAR, Iden 2009).
 Electrification is “not currently economical for long-haul freight service” (USDOE).